aclark-buildouts/Bitten-Buildout/README.txt

 Prerequisites
 -------------

 You will need a Python with the Subversion bindings installed.
-If you do not have that handy, check out:
+If you do not have one handy, check out:

     - http://github.com/aclark4life/Subversion-Python-Buildout